isaacnmm/pestpolicy-hugo2XX/content/posts/when-to-fertilize-your-lawn/index.md

 * **Consider Slow-Release Fertilizers:** These provide a steady supply of nutrients over time, reducing the risk of burn and promoting more consistent growth.
 * **Don't Fertilize Stressed Grass:** Avoid fertilizing dormant, drought-stressed, or unhealthy lawns.
 Ensure your lawn is actively growing and adequately hydrated.

-## Weather�s Impact on Fertilizing
+## Weathers Impact on Fertilizing

 Weather conditions play a significant role in fertilizer effectiveness and safety.

-* **Temperature:** Avoid fertilizing during extreme heat (above 85�F/29�C for cool-season, or prolonged drought for warm-season grasses).
+* **Temperature:** Avoid fertilizing during extreme heat (above 85F/29C for cool-season, or prolonged drought for warm-season grasses).
 High temperatures stress grass, making it more susceptible to burn.
 * **Rainfall:** Ideally, apply granular fertilizer before a light rain to help water it in.
 However, avoid applying before heavy downpours, which can lead to runoff and nutrient pollution.
 If using liquid, apply to a dry lawn and then water in.
 * **Wind:** Avoid applying granular fertilizer on windy days, as it can lead to uneven distribution and product drift onto unintended areas (garden beds, hardscapes).